agschwender/jquery.formatDateTime/README.md

 jQuery formatDateTime Plugin
 ============================

 A jQuery plugin that converts a date object to a supplied format.
-It was originally forked from the [jQuery UI DatePicker module](https://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.datepicker.js) to support time formatting.
+It was forked from the [jQuery UI DatePicker module](https://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.datepicker.js) to support time formatting as well as the original date formatting.

 Formats
 =======